Attryy/Setting-up-your-Python-ML-system/README.md

 `~$ pip36 install pygame`
 `~$ py36 mandelbrot.py`

-You should now see a pretty thingy
+You should now see a pretty fractal thingy.

 ## _Section 2_ - Computer Vision (CV)